shawnnehring-sudo/Personal_Projects/Morse_Code/README.md

 The following is a morse code machine learning project.
 The project had the model trained off a predetermined set then tested against another set.
+The original project was in google colab, so the formatting might be messed up.